jnewbery/blog/_posts/2020-12-04-what-bitcoin-did-funding-bitcoin-development.md

 layout: post
 title: "What Bitcoin Did - Building a Bitcoin Developer Community"
 category: talk
-excerpt: I spoke to Peter McCormack about Brink.
+excerpt: An interview with Peter McCormack about Brink.
 ---

 In [this